Fire Kills campaign makes itself heard this Deaf Awareness Week

-An estimated one million adults in the UK are unable to hear an ordinary smoke alarm because of hearing difficulties or removal of their hearing aid at night.
-So as part of Deaf Awareness Week, HWFRS is reminding residents across the two counties to make sure they fit and test the right smoke alarms for those who suffer from hearing loss in their homes.
+So as part of Deaf Awareness Week, organised by the UK Council on Deafness, Hereford & Worcester Fire and Rescue Service (HWFRS) is reminding residents of the two counties to make sure they fit and test the right smoke alarms for those who suffer from hearing loss in their homes.

 A whole range of alarms have been designed specifically for the hard of hearing, with features ranging from strobe lighting and vibrating alarms to small wearable radio linked pagers.
 These specialist alarms can save lives, alerting people to a fire in their home even if they remove their hearing aid at night.